marysam26/Proto/README.md

 ## Current Status

-Version 1.0 is complete and testing phase has been completed.
+Version 1.0 is complete and the testing phase has been completed.

 ## Build / Install

 There are no build or install instructions at this time.

-* Platform and System Dependencies: ...
+* Platform and System Dependencies:
+    WriteItUp! operates on both Windows and Mac operating systems.
+    Testing has been completed for Windows 7 and above and Mac Mavericks and above.

 * Needed Tools: CKEditor which is included in the project